OneKey-Network/addressability-framework/Integration-guides/SSP-Integration-Summary.md

 2. Adapt your SSP server to sign transmissions, and forward them to OneKey-ready Exchanges and DSPs:
  * The format for receiving, sending and responding transmission is detailed here: [transmissions](/./mvp-spec/ad-auction.md#transmissions-with-openrtb).
 Please note that, as an SSP, the “children” field in the bid response you send should be a tree of all the transmission responses you have received from bidders.
 This is not yet shown in the example.
+ * How to sign the transmission is explained here: [Signature](/./mvp-spec/security-signatures.md#signatures--signature-verification)